Graph minors, Ehrhart theory, and a monotonicity property: Preliminaries

 An edge that forms a one-element cut is called a \emph{bridge}.
 A set of edges is called a \emph{directed join}, or \emph{dijoin} for short, if it contains at least one edge from each directed cut.

-A \emph{spanning tree} $T$ of a digraph $D$ is a subgraph whose underlying undirected graph is a tree that spans all vertices.
+A \emph{spanning tree} $T$ of a digraph $D$ is a subgraph whose underlying undirected graph is a tree that contains all vertices.
 (In particular, the orientation does not play a role in the definition.)
-We will identify spanning trees with their edge sets, e.g., write $e\in T$ if the edge $e$ is in the spanning tree $T$.
-We denote the set of spanning trees of the digraph $D$ by $\spt(D)$.
+Only connected graphs have spanning trees; in general, we consider subgraphs consisting of one spanning tree from each connected component, and call these \emph{spanning forests}.
+We will identify spanning trees and spanning forests with their edge sets, e.g., write $e\in F$ if the edge $e$ is in the spanning forest $F$.
+We denote the set of spanning forests of the digraph $D$ by $\spt(D)$.